 Based on your results, you should try to study and learn in a quiet environment.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or .
-Activities ------------------------- ------------

-If you can't avoid being in an area a with too much n background l noise, try wearii ng disconnected headphones or earplugs.

-Working on Assignments or Independent Tasks

-When you need a quiet place to study and learn , head to the e library or a private room in your home.

-Let your friends and family know that you need quiet in order to concentrate.

-Casual Setting Traditional Setting
+During Instruction or Activities If you can't avoid being in an area with too much background noise, try wearing disconnected head earplugs. phones or Working on Assignments or Independent Tasks When you need a quiet place to study and learn, head to the library or a private room in your home.
+Preparing for Tests or Presentations Let your friends and family know that you need quiet in order to concentrate.
+Traditional Casual Setting Setting